Updated February 2026

 Key Takeaways

-• 1.C# ranks #5 on the TIOBE Index (2025) and remains dominant in enterprise development, game development (Unity), and Azure cloud services—making it one of the most versatile languages for bootcamp graduates.
+• 1.C# ranks #5 on the TIOBE Index (2025) and dominates enterprise development, game development (Unity), and Azure cloud services -- one of the most versatile languages a bootcamp can teach you.

 • 2.Enterprise demand for C#/.NET developers remains strong across banking, healthcare, and insurance sectors, with the BLS projecting 17% job growth for software developers through 2034 (BLS OEWS May 2024).

-• 3.Unity, the world's most popular game engine, uses C# as its primary scripting language—opening a dedicated career path in game development, VR/AR, and simulation that other bootcamp languages cannot match.
+• 3.Unity, the world's most popular game engine, uses C# as its primary scripting language, opening a dedicated career path in game development, VR/AR, and simulation that other bootcamp languages can't match.

 12